Policy & Campaigns

 Our policy initiatives are aimed towards:

-- Creating and preserving a well regulated environment for innovative research in the field of cures and treatments for inherited conditions to flourish.
+- Creating and preserving a well regulated environment for innovative research in the field of cures and treatments for inherited and rare conditions to flourish.

-- Ensuring the needs of patients and families affected by inherited conditions are understood and considered in the process of healthcare policy formation.
+- Ensuring the needs of patients and families affected by inherited and rare conditions are understood and considered in the process of healthcare policy formation.

-- Promoting good practice in the care and treatment of patients affected by inherited conditions in Western Australia.
+- Promoting good practice in the care and treatment of patients affected by inherited and rare conditions in Western Australia.

 - Meet with key decision makers within government to influence change.